Civil Bend, Missouri

-Civil Bend is an unincorporated community in western Daviess County, in the U.S. state of Missouri.
+Civil Bend is an extinct hamlet in western Daviess County, in the U.S. state of Missouri.

-The community is located on Missouri Route DD just west of I-35.
+The community was located on Missouri Route DD just west of I-35.
 Pattonsburg is approximately four miles to the north-northwest.

 History

 Civil Bend was platted in 1868, taking its name from a nearby meander of the same name on the Grand River.
 A post office called Civil Bend was established in 1862, and remained in operation until 1906.
+The population at the beginning of the 20th Century was about 100.